 Microcurrent Point Stimulation

-Microcurrent Point Stimulation (MPS) falls within the realm of electrical therapy, utilizing direct current.
+Microcurrent Point Stimulation (MPS) falls within the realm of electrical therapy, utilizing direct current basically to deal with disuse atrophy and its effects.
 It is at the forefront of healing therapy, addressing pain and inflammation interconnectedly in muscles and tissues throughout the body.
 The first phase of Dr. Pilar’s MPS treatments combines the principles of acutherapy with direct current electric stimulation at extremely low-frequency levels.

-It pinpoints and treats the triggers that cause debilitating muscle contractions and painful symptoms.
+It pinpoints and treats the triggers that cause debilitating muscle contractions and painful symptoms along with disuse atrophy that eventually occurs.
 MPS is a procedure that is painless and extremely safe, and it can be defined as the strict delivery of pin-point “direct current” that reverses inflammation by re-polarizing tissue spastic muscle.
 Conversely, the “alternating current” most commonly found in Transcutaneous Electrical Neural Stimulation (TENS) or E-STIM units, has no lasting effect aside from the momentary relief of pain.
 They rely on electric nerve stimulation but do not have the long lasting healing impact of MPS.

 Direct current continuously flows in one direction only with virtually no change in magnitude.
 Alternating current, on the other hand, reverses direction regularly at intervals.